Forget the Alexa-powered toasters at CES, these innovations will really shape 2018

 2017 was a tough year for lots of us, but entrepreneurs around the world are starting to respond to the real needs of our society.
 I hope you’re as excited as I am for what we’ll see in 2018.

-*Disclaimer: Kairos is currently working with entrepreneurs in the spaces of early childhood nutrition, new models of housing, and elderly care.
+*Disclaimer: Kairos is currently working with entrepreneurs in the spaces of early-childhood nutrition, new models of housing and elderly care.

 0